 How long does it actually take for a consumer to purchase from you after the first time they are introduced to you?
 Influencers and content affiliates are bringing new customers into your funnel and should get credit in direct relationship to the value they deliver.

-Giving them three days goes against the very nature of how influencers and content affiliates expose your brand to their audience and how consumers act coming from them.
+Giving them three days goes against the very nature of how influencers and content affiliates expose your brand to new audiences and how consumers act coming from them.
 They need more time; they’re higher up the funnel.
 I suggest that we give them a year.

 Leverage Preferred Partner Technology